cultureamp/kaizen-design-system/docs/discussion--basic-component.md

 - Explicit return types
 - Type generics where possible (eg. `useState<string>()`) (unless they have a sensible default)
 - How to handle deprecation?
-- Declare `displayName`; this helps with debugging (otherwise you'll find the component tree will show any child components with just the name `Component`)
+- Declare `displayName`; this helps with debugging and possibly testing (otherwise you'll find the component tree will show any child components with just the name `Component`)

 ### Props